-Software controlled write protection is facilitated using the Write Status Register instruction and setting the Status Register Protect (SRL) and Block Protect (CMP, SEC, TB, BP[2:0]) bits.
+Software controlled write protection is facilitated using the Write Status Register instruction and setting the Status Register Protect (SRL) and Block Protect (CMP, TB, BP[3:0]) bits.
 These settings allow a portion or the entire memory array to be configured as read only.
+See Status Register section for further information.
+Additionally, the Power-down instruction offers an extra level of write protection as all instructions are ignored except for the Release Power-down instruction.

-The W25Q64JV also provides another Write Protect method using the Individual Block Locks.
-Each 64KB block (except the top and bottom blocks, total of 126 blocks) and each 4KB sector within the top/bottom blocks (total of 32 sectors) are equipped with an Individual Block Lock bit.
+The W25Q256JV also provides another Write Protect method using the Individual Block Locks.
+Each 64KB block (except the top and bottom blocks, total of 510 blocks) and each 4KB sector within the top/bottom blocks (total of 32 sectors) are equipped with an Individual Block Lock bit.
 When the lock bit is 0, the corresponding sector or block can be erased or programmed; when the lock bit is set to 1, Erase or Program commands issued to the corresponding sector or block will be ignored.
 When the device is powered on, all Individual Block Lock bits will be 1, so the entire memory array is protected from Erase/Program.
 An "Individual Block Unlock (39h)" instruction must be issued to unlock any specific sector or block.

 The WPS bit in Status Register-3 is used to decide which Write Protect scheme should be used.
-When WPS=0 (factory default), the device will only utilize CMP, SEC, TB, BP[2:0] bits to protect specific areas of the array; when WPS=1, the device will utilize the Individual Block Locks for write protection.
+When WPS=0 (factory default), the device will only utilize CMP, TB, BP[3:0] bits to protect specific areas of the array; when WPS=1, the device will utilize the Individual Block Locks for write protection.

-STATUS AND CONFIGURATION REGISTERS 7.
+7. STATUS AND CONFIGURATION REGISTERS

-Three Status and Configuration Registers are provided for W25Q64JV.
-The Read Status Register-1/2/3 instructions can be used to provide status on the availability of the flash memory array, whether the device is write enabled or disabled, the state of write protection, Quad SPI setting, Security Register lock status, Erase/Program Suspend status, output driver strength, power-up.
-The Write Status Register instruction can be used to configure the device write protection features.
-Quad SPI setting.
-Security Register OTP locks, and output driver strength.
-Write access to the Status Register is controlled by the state of the non-volatile Status Register Protect bits (SRL), the Write Enable instruction, and during Standard/Dual SPI operations
+Three Status and Configuration Registers are provided for W25Q256JV.
+The Read Status Register-1/2/3 instructions can be used to provide status on the availability of the flash memory array, whether the device is write enabled or disabled, the state of write protection, Quad SPI setting, Security Register lock status, Erase/Program Suspend status, output driver strength, power-up and current Address Mode.
+The Write Status Register instruction can be used to configure the device write protection features, Quad SPI setting, Security Register OTP locks functions, output driver strength and power-up Address Mode.
+Write access to the Status Register is controlled by the state of the non-volatile Status Register Lock bits (SRL), and the Write Enable instruction.